-- Income from operations for our agency insurance segment increased by 367.8% from RMB79.5 million in 2016 to RMB371.7 million in 2017, which was primarily due to the strong growth of life insurance agency business, partially offset by the decline in the property and casualty insurance agency business. - Income from operations for our claims adjusting segment in 2018 was RMB10.5 million (US\$1.5 million), compared with loss from operations of RMB0.7 million in 2017, which was primarily due to growth of high margin business of non-automobile claim adjusting services.

-• Other loss from operations represented operating loss incurred by the headquarters which was not allocated to each business segment.
+- Income from operations for our agency insurance segment increased by 367.8% from RMB79.5 million in 2016 to RMB371.7 million in 2017, which was primarily due to the strong growth of life insurance agency business, partially offset by the decline in the property and casualty insurance agency business. - Loss from operations for our claims adjusting segment in 2017 is RMB65 thousand, compared with income from operations for RMB29.6 million in 2016. - Other loss from operations represented operating loss incurred by the headquarters which was not allocated to each business segment.
 Operating loss incurred by the headquarters decreased by 16.2% from RMB117.5 million in 2016 to RMB98.5 million in 2017.
 The change was primarily due to our stringent cost control and increase in operating efficiency.